-The following section details the proposed work plan for FY2017, defining tasks, organizational responsibilities, and planned activities.
+The following section details the proposed work plan for FY2018, defining tasks, organizational responsibilities, and planned activities.
 Incorporated in the NNDC plan is a group of subcontracted external scientists, including nuclear structure evaluators and compilers.

-The present Workplan was prepared for the 2017 Guidance scenarios.
+The present Workplan was prepared assuming that the USNDP budget for FY18 would be the same as FY17.